 “I’m in the green area” I say unhelpfully when Nikki calls, looking for me so we can start the interview.
-Twenty minutes later and some confusion about which “green area” I’m exactly talking about, I’m sitting down to lunch with Nikki Levy, the creator, producer and also performer of Don’t Tell My Mother: Stories About Sh*# You’d Never Want Your Mom To Know, a live comedy storytelling event that has been playing to sold out crowds since its inception seven months ago.
+Twenty minutes later and some confusion about which “green area” I’m exactly talking about, I’m sitting down to lunch with Nikki Levy, the creator, producer and also performer of Don’t Tell My Mother: Stories About Things You’d Never Want Your Mom To Know, a live comedy storytelling event that has been playing to sold out crowds since its inception seven months ago.
 Nikki, a successful film executive and producer at Fox, co-produces the show with Lizzie Czerner, which plays at the Bang Comedy Theater every month.
+Visit this yandp tv website for more information, like The American Reader and Showbox app.

 Nikki’s lifelong passion is comedy, so it’s not altogether surprising that after pursuing it in film, she decided to tackle theater.
 Asked how the idea for the show took root, she explains she wanted a place where her natural inclination to tell salacious, seemingly out of place stories was not only acceptable but actually welcome.
 “I wanted a place where it was appropriate to be inappropriate, where it was right to say the wrong thing, where it was celebrated.”
 She craved a space where it was ok to be crass and funny and vulgar and not be repressed or even chastised for it.
 “This is a place where you tell stories you don’t tell at cocktail parties, where you celebrate the mothers who f*cked you up” she finishes happily.